-You can name or change your beneficiary at any time by completing the Group Benefits Enrolment/Change form (PDF).
+You can name or change your beneficiary by filling out section 6A: Beneficiary Nomination of the Sun Life Group Benefits Enrolment form (PDF).

 If you wish to name more than one beneficiary, you may do so, but you must indicate the percentage of the benefit that you want each beneficiary to receive and the percentages must add to 100%.